giacomo-ascari/busy-toad/README.md

   - INA321 and 2321: instrumentation amplifiers, also dual channel
   - MCP6001/1R/1U/2/4: low power opamp used in gt
   - Quad Analog Switch/ Multiplexer/Demultiplexer MC74HC4066A
-- For the switching circuitry
+- For the switching circuitry (might not be needed with ADAU1961!)
   - MC74HC4066A (same as the focusrite, but apparently a little bit noisy)
   - TS5A3157
   - DG409 / DG410